Facilitator-Cards/facilitator-cards/content/blog/how-to-make-digital-handouts-easy.md

 categories = "About us"
 date = 2023-03-03T05:00:00Z
 description = "Sending a Google Doc link to participants?
-Try this!" draft = true facebook_discussion = "" featured_image = "/img/blog/googledocsthumbsup.png"
+Try this!" facebook_discussion = "" featured_image = "/img/blog/googledocsthumbsup.png"
 images = ["/img/blog/googledocsthumbsup.png"]
 keywords = []
 photo_cred = ""
-title = "Zoom Series: How to Make Digital Handouts Easy"
+title = "Zoom Series: How to Make Digital Handouts Easy 💯"

 +++
 Distributing handouts or worksheets in person is a breeze, but when it comes time to do it digitally we kept running into user errors that slowed the whole workshop to a halt.